asepkh/asepkh/README.md

 ### Hi there 👋 I'm Asep Khairul Anam
-Hello, I'am Frontend developers with a proven ability to collaborate effectively with senior developers to be mentored or work individually.
-Focusing on any latest javascript tech.
-Experience in driving projects forward as the development frontend coleader team.
-Passionate about learning and development with a desire to apply skills on a larger development team.
-Eager to tackle more complex problems and continue to find ways to maximize user efficiency.
+Hello, I'am Frontend Developer with experience collaborating effectively with senior developers for mentorship and working independently.
+Specialized in utilizing the latest JavaScript technologies and driving projects forward as a co-leader of frontend development teams.
+Passionate about continuous learning and applying skills within larger development teams.
+Eager to solve complex problems and dedicated to maximizing user efficiency.

 ### Programming Languages 🌐